michaelfester/docs/docs/reference/components/location.md

 ### Data

-Select which column in your project’s [Data Source](/docs/reference/data-sources) to store the user’s current coordinates.
+Select which column in your project's [Data Source](/docs/reference/data-sources) to store the user's current coordinates.

 ### Options